MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 This policy takes precedence over a potentially conflicting [ExtensionInstallBlocklist](#extensioninstallblocklist) policy.
 When you take an extension off of the force-installed list it's automatically uninstalled by Microsoft Edge.

-For Windows devices that aren't joined to a Microsoft Active Directory domain, forced installation is limited to extensions available in the Microsoft Store.
+Forced installation is limited to apps and extensions listed in the Microsoft Edge Add-ons website for instances that aren't one of the following: Windows instances that are joined to a Microsoft Active Directory domain, or Windows 10 Pro or Enterprise instances that enrolled for device management, and macOS instances that are managed via MDM or joined to a domain via MCX.

 Note that users can modify the source code of any extension by using Developer Tools, potentially rendering the extension dysfunctional.
 If this is a concern, set the [DeveloperToolsAvailability](#developertoolsavailability) policy.